Health Insurance - An Industry In Transition

 Legal and Regulatory

 It comes as no surprise that there are always numerous legal and regulatory issues surrounding the HI industry.
-As we discussed above, Mergers and Acquisitions alone have created a host of legal issues resulting in key cases going to the Court of Appeals and perhaps even the Supreme Court.
+As we discussed above, mergers and acquisitions alone have created a host of legal issues resulting in key cases going to the Court of Appeals and perhaps even the Supreme Court.
 However, the key case that we plan on watching carefully is the whistleblower case Poehling v.
-UnitedHealth Group, et. al. This case alleges that Medicare has been overbilled by perhaps on the order of Billions of dollars as the result of insurers "cherry picking" extra diagnosis that lead to higher payments/re-imbursements.
+UnitedHealth Group, et. al. This case alleges that Medicare has been overbilled by perhaps on the order of billions of dollars as the result of insurers "cherry picking" extra diagnosis that lead to higher payments/reimbursements.
 The New York Times has written an excellent article on this topic that is well worth reading.
 It should be noted that: (1) the lawsuit was filed under the False Claims Act which could lead to triple damages, (2) numerous other HI companies potentially pursued similar practices, and (3) the original lawsuit dates to 2011.
 It should also be noted that the lesser known case Swoben v.
 United Healthcare also remains pending after a 2016 decision by the 9th Circuit Court of Appeals.
 As we mentioned in the section on Mergers, one of the key questions will be the "vigor" with which Trump's Department of Justice chooses to pursue these cases.

 The Provider Side

 A key component of many aspects of the HI business is the nature and number of provider relationships.
-We will examine several key initiatives ranging from "narrow" and tightly controlled Provider networks to Accountable Care Organizations (ACOs) and Joint Ventures.
+We will examine several key initiatives ranging from "narrow" and tightly controlled provider networks to accountable care organizations (ACOs) and joint ventures.
 The goal is to migrate away from traditional fee-for-service payment models to alternative models that result in alignment of incentives and payment based on service quality.
-There is a natural "dynamic tension" between the HI companies and providers and we plan to closely examine the possibilities for: [1] "win-win" relationships between increasingly powerful entities, and [2] substantially different approaches such as the HI companies becoming providers or providers creating integrated insurance offerings (as is already the case with Kaiser).
+There is a natural "dynamic tension" between the HI companies and providers and we plan to closely examine the possibilities for: [1] "win-win" relationships between increasingly powerful entities and [2] substantially different approaches such as the HI companies becoming providers or providers creating integrated insurance offerings (as is already the case with Kaiser).
 We suggest a close reading of the White Paper Implementing Value Based Insurance Products - A Collaborative Approach to Health Care Transformation

 Pharma/Biotech Manufacturers